 Interestingly, gaining a better understanding of ourselves can improve intimate and familial relationships, promote inner peace and inner strength and perhaps most importantly, foster personal growth and development in adult life.

-Some issues that adults may address in counselling at TPS:
+Some issues that adults may address in counselling include: